-These items will be stored in the student's locker, which shall be locked at all times during the day.
 Each building principal shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Please refer to the Code of Conduct for further description of expected attire.
 Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
 Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
 Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out-of-school-suspension.